BioDT/uc-pollinators-container/README.md

     rsync -v netlogo_6.3.0.tar lumi:...

-### Building the parent image
+### Building the final image

-Build the parent image on LUMI.
+The build script builds final container with R, `nlrx`, and other required packages:

-TOD
+    ./build.sh

 ## Running image on LUMI